Code-Institute-Submissions/amcali-project-2/README.md

 ### Existing Features

+The following features are found in the "UV Index Around the World" page:
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
+- Selector Menu of Cities - allows users X to achieve Y, by having them fill out Z
+- Map -
-- ...
+- Composite Chart -

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.